 - Coin toss.

-Playoffs will follow a single-elimination format.
-The first seeded team will play the fourth seeded team, and the second seeded team will play the third seeded team.
-The winner of each game will meet in the championship game.
+Playoffs will follow a single-elimination format. *The first seeded team will play the fourth seeded team, and the second seeded team will play the third seeded team.
+The winner of each game will meet in the championship game. *Subject to change based on total teams in each division.

 Game-play Rules and Penalties